 You know when a dessert is really good because I stand over the stove, eating it straight out of the pan with a spoon.
 This is my way of claiming it all for myself.
-Who wants to eat any after I've been licking spoonful after spoonful?
-Strategic planning.
+And that's exactly what I did with the first test batch of this gluten-free peach cobbler.
+ALL MINE.

-Ingredients for gluten-free peach cobbler at Andronico's
+Main ingredients for the best gluten-free peach cobbler

 Peach Cobbler Filling